URCF/urcf_workshops/python_programming/03-loop.md

   name: python3
 ---

-# Repeating Actions with Loops
+# Repeating actions with loops

 :::{admonition} Objectives
 - Explain what a `for` loop does.